libbyschuknight/tid_til/terminal/brew_stuff.md

 ## What I have installed at work - Jan 2020

-After setting up new computer, with an company install script
+After setting up new computer, with a company install script

 ```bash
 autoconf		icu4c			little-cms2		redis